 - Visitors may be restricted for the safety and health of a patient or visitor and for infection control.

 - Visitors under 18: Children are allowed to visit but must be with an adult at all times who is not the patient.
-There may be other rules in special areas of the hospital.
+During flu season, children under the age of 12 are not allowed to visit.

 - Visitors may be asked to fill out a health screening form before going in a patient room.

 - Visitors at Comer Children's Hospital and the Family Birth Center will follow visitor guidelines for those areas.

 - Visitors to Neonatal Intensive Care Unit (NICU) and Comer Transitional Care Unit (CTCU) may be limited to 2 visitors at a time at the bedside.
 See the unit guidelines for sibling visitation.